 Livingston Parish Public Schools Dress Code

-Livingston Parish has adopted a new parish dress code policy.
-Please make note of the changes.
 Please keep in mind that many stores sell an assortment of school uniforms that are not acceptable by our school system.
-Just because an item has a tag that says "uniform", that does not make it an acceptable item.
+Just because an item has a tag that says "uniform" that does not make it an acceptable item.